 The DREAM and Mike and Lin Simmonds Scholarships, were born out of the success of the original South Omaha Outreach Scholarship Program, and at the behest of the scholarship donors and board members.
 These scholarships mainly target local students in the eastern counties of Nebraska and western counties of Iowa who are non-traditional age, transfer students, single parents, first generation students, racial and/or ethnic minorities, and those who have the most financial need.
-These scholarships also provide all the support and services that the original South Omaha Outreach Scholarship Program provides, but are able to serve a larger body of students throughout the entire local area.
+These scholarships also provide all the support and services that the original South Omaha Outreach Scholarship Program provided, but are able to serve a larger body of students throughout the entire local area including Latino/Hispanic students throughout the state.

-All scholarship program students receive funding annually for up to five years or until the student completes their first bachelor's degree (whichever comes first).
+All scholarship program students receive funding annually for up to five years or until the student completes their first undergraduate degree (whichever comes first).